 Get several estimates.
 Ask about specific experience with this type of demolition.
 Be sure you understand exactly what's included, how debris removal will be handled, and who is responsible for any required permits or dump fees.
 BobVila.com provides a home demolition checklist[7] .

 Residential demolition is typically handled by smaller demolition companies, which are often are set up to tackle a wide variety of projects.
-Check whether a contractor is properly insured and bonded, and whether there are any complaints with the Better Business Bureau[8] .
+Check whether a contractor is properly insured and bonded.

 The National Demolition Association provides referrals[9] to its members, as well as contractor licensing requirements[10] by state.